fastify/fastify/docs/Decorators.md

 <a name="extend-server-error"></a>
 **extendServerError**
 If you need to extend the standard [server error](https://github.com/fastify/fastify/blob/master/docs/Reply.md#errors), this api is what you need.
 You *must* pass a function that returns an object, Fastify will extend the server error with the returned object of your function.
-We pass the original error as first argument.
+The function will receive the original error object.
 ```js
 fastify.extendServerError((err) => {
   return {